Natural Pink Eye Conjunctivitis Remedies

 Viral Pink Eye is like having a common cold in the eye.
-Most websites and medical professionals will tell you that there are no drops or ointments to treat viral conjunctivitis.
-They will suggest that, like most common infections, the virus must simply run its course and that it can take a couple of weeks to resolve.
+Most websites and medical professionals will tell you that no drops or ointments can treat viral conjunctivitis.
+They will suggest that, like most common infections, the virus must run its course and that it can take a couple of weeks to resolve.

 It is true that the virus must run its course and that there are currently no over-the-counter treatment options.
 It is also true that it will go away on its own in a week or two.
 However, it is likely untrue that there is nothing that you can do to speed that process up.

-First, understand that there are prescription antiviral drops that can be used in some cases.
+First, understand that prescription antiviral drops can be used in some cases.
 Second, note that viral conjunctivitis has a particular set of symptoms.
-Ensure that you are dealing with a virus before trying any alternative or natural remedy.
+Before trying any alternative or natural remedy, ensure you are dealing with a virus.
 If you have questions or are uncertain, please visit your doctor.
 However, understanding the symptoms might help.

 Symptoms of viral pink eye include intense redness of the eye, a burning or gritty discomfort of the eye, watery discharge, and swollen eyelids.
 Additional symptoms may be sore throat, runny nose, and other common cold symptoms, including fever.

-If you believe that you have viral pink eye, the things you can do include keeping hydrated; avoid alcohol, coffee, and caffeinated sodas; get plenty of rest; sip warm liquids such a chicken soup and green tea; and feel free to add local or manuka honey.
+If you believe that you have viral pink eye, the things you can do include keeping hydrated; avoiding alcohol, coffee, and caffeinated sodas; getting plenty of rest; sipping warm liquids such as chicken soup and green tea; and feel free to add local or manuka honey.
 You could also try standard supplements.
 Some studies have found that taking vitamin C, echinacea, and zinc might shorten a cold’s duration.
 Most of these studies suggest that taking such supplements on the onset of symptoms is your best bet for speeding up the process.

 Berberine HCL, an alkaloid compound found in several different plants and available for purchase in most health food stores, has repeatedly been shown in studies to inhibit virus protein trafficking/maturation and virus growth of various problematic viruses.
 Furthermore, studies have also demonstrated that berberine supports the immune response, which aids in viral clearance.